 Our recommendations for total intake (food source plus supplements) is in agreement with the recent guideline released by the Institute of Medicine and reported in the New York Times on November 29, 2010.

 Calcium and vitamin D recommendations as posted in the New York Times on 11/29/10.

 A recent review article published in the British Medical Journal looked at the results of several studies of calcium supplements and found that calcium supplements taken alone may increase the risk of non-fatal heart attack, or myocardial infarction.
 However, this review publication was not based on a prospective, randomized clinical trial, which is the gold standard of medical research.
 Two recently published prospective, randomized clinical trials do not show an increase of heart attacks with calcium supplementation.

 The Food and Drug Administration and the American Society for Bone and Mineral Research are continuing to research this important issue.
 In the meantime, people should be aware that:

-A recent report by the Practice Committee of the American Society for Bone and Mineral Research reviewed all available data; their conclusions were also summarized on their blog.
+A recent report by the Practice Committee of the American Society for Bone and Mineral Research reviewed all available data.
 Dr. Bockman considers this report to be the definitive word on calcium supplements and cardiovascular events.